projectsveltos/classifier/README.md

 <img src="https://raw.githubusercontent.com/projectsveltos/classifier/v0.2.0/logos/logo.png" width="200">

-Sveltos Classifier can be used to dynamically classify a cluster based on its run time configuration(Kubernetes version, deployed resources and more).
+Sveltos Classifier is an optional componet of the Sveltos project and it is used to dynamically classify a cluster based on its run time configuration (Kubernetes version, deployed resources and more).

-Classifier currently supports following classification criterias:
+Classifier currently supports the following classification criterias:
 1. Kubernetes version
 2. Kubernetes resources

-For instance, posting this Classifier instance will have match any Cluster whose Kubernetes version is greater than or equal to "v1.24.0" and strictly less than "v1.25.0"
+For instance, this Classifier instance will match any cluster whose Kubernetes version is greater than or equal to "v1.24.0" and strictly less than "v1.25.0"

 ```
 apiVersion: lib.projectsveltos.io/v1alpha1